zeroDivZero/notes-splunk/notes/1_overview/4_app.md

 To quickly explore Splunk Enterprise.
 1 of 2 default apps installed.
 Where to launch other apps, read docs, and set default dashboard.
 Where admin can add apps and data.

-## Search & Report
+## Search & Reporting

-Other default app.
+Other default app, where search is performed.